-Baffling Bronze Age Weapons Hoard Found in London
+The Havering Hoard: Baffling Bronze Age Artifacts Found in London

-Archaeologists in England have announced the discovery of a hoard of Bronze Age weapons and tools, that are almost 3000 years old.
+Archaeologists in England have been studying the Havering Hoard for over a year.
+The Bronze Age weapons, tools, and personal grooming items are almost 3000 years old.
 They were found in London on a construction site.
-The find is very important as it is providing researchers with a window into prehistoric society.
+The find is important as it is providing researchers with a window into various facets of prehistoric society.

 The discovery was made by experts from Archaeological Solutions at a construction site in Havering, East London.
-The exact location of the dig has been kept secret as the authorities fear that the location may become a magnet for illegal treasure hunters.
-It is the largest hoard of its kind found in the British capital and ‘is the third-largest ever discovered in the UK’ reports the BBC.
+The exact location of the dig has been kept secret as the authorities fear that it may become a magnet for illegal treasure hunters.
+The Havering Hoard is the largest of its kind found in the British capital and ‘is the third-largest ever discovered in the UK,’ reports the BBC.

-New planning laws in the United Kingdom require developers to notify the relevant authorities if they come across anything of potential archaeological value.
+Planning laws in the United Kingdom require developers to notify the relevant authorities if they come across anything of potential archaeological value.
 According to Historic England, the dig was ‘a planning requirement of Havering Borough Council, on the recommendation of Historic England's Greater London Archaeology Advisory Service’.
 Initially, the archaeologists “were brought in to investigate a ‘crop circle’ on the site” according to London Go.

 The ancient objects were unearthed at a prehistoric site near the banks of the River Thames , which was first identified in the 1960s.
 Almost all of the bronze objects , which would have been very rare at the time and expensive to manufacture, were apparently deliberately broken and damaged.
 The reason why they were buried so close together is rather mysterious.
-Roy Stephenson, of the Museum of London, stated that the discoveries raise ‘questions as to why this treasure was buried in this way and why it was never recovered’, reports the BBC.
+Roy Stephenson, of the Museum of London, stated that the discoveries raise “questions as to why this treasure was buried in this way and why it was never recovered.”

-The Bronze age weapons were discovered within an ancient square enclosure © Archaeological Solutions Ltd
+The Havering Hoard was discovered within an ancient square enclosure © Archaeological Solutions Ltd

 One theory is that they belonged to a metalworker who made bronze objects in large quantities.
 According to Go London , the discoveries could ‘have been a metal worker’s former vault or an armory recycling bank or exchange’.
 The fact that items were buried so close together in an enclosure could indicate that they were collectively owned by a tribe or a community.